Quantum-Software-Development/Limits-Calculus-I/README.md

 To calculate the limit, we can simplify the expression by factoring the numerator, which results in:

 $$(x-1)(x-3)$$

 By canceling out the ( x-1 ) term with the denominator, we get:

 $$f(x) = \lim_{x \to 1} (x-3)$$

+Therefore, the limit of the function as ( x ) approaches 1 is -2.